Automated Invoice Parsing & EDI/XML Ingestion

 return []

 Carrier billing formats vary significantly across LTL/FTL networks.
 The ingestion engine routes payloads to specialized parsers based on MIME type, file extension, or EDI interchange headers.
+Routing is deterministic and falls through to a quarantine path rather than guessing when a payload is unrecognizable — silent misrouting is worse than an explicit failure.

 EDI 210/810 Processing